jgclark/NotePlan-Plugins/README-Plugins.md

 The following **environment variables** will be set, which the plugin can look up:
 1. `CALENDAR_DIR`, the full filepath of the 'Calendar' directory in the NotePlan data area.
 2. `NOTES_DIR`, the full filepath of the 'Notes' directory in the NotePlan data area.
+3. `PLUGIN_DIR`, the full filepath of the current Plugin's top-level folder.

 **Q for EM: Is it OK to do this?**